iHani/dym-chrome-extension/README.md

 - Input fields
 - Textareas
+- Contenteditable editors
+- Chat apps such as WhatsApp Web, Telegram Web, and Gmail
-- Chat boxes and editors (`contenteditable`)
+- Rich editors like Notion and CMS editors

-The context menu **does not appear** on static page text (articles, paragraphs, headings).
+The context menu only appears in editable fields and never on static page text.

 ---

-## How it works
+## Privacy

-- Uses the **dym-ar-en** library to:
-  - Detect text typed in the wrong keyboard layout
-  - Convert between Arabic ⇄ English layouts
-- Runs **entirely locally**
+This extension is completely privacy-friendly.

+- No data collection
+- No analytics
+- No tracking
 - No network requests

-- No tracking or analytics
+All text correction happens locally in your browser.

 ---

+## Performance

+- Runs only when you manually trigger it
+- No background scanning
+- No persistent content scripts
+- Very small footprint

+---

-## Privacy
+## Core engine

-This extension does **not** collect, store, or transmit any user data.
-All processing happens locally in the browser.
+The keyboard correction logic is implemented in the dym-ar-en npm package.

+You can use the same engine directly in:
+- Node.js applications
+- Web applications
+- Automation scripts

 ---